Madhyamaka: Advaita Vedanta

+Shankara (early 8th century), a later Advaitin, himself attacked Madhyamika in his Brahma Sutra Bhashya.
+He argued that the Madhyamika view leads to an unstable personality; without an unchanging Atman (Self) to act as a "witness" (sakshi) human memory and the continuity of experience would be impossible.
+He maintained that there must be a positive, real foundation - Brahman - for the world to even appear as an illusion.
+Without the substratum, he claimed that the Madhyamika philosophy collapses into a "void" that cannot explain the reality we perceive.

-Shankara (early 8th century), a later Advaitin, directly dismissed madhyamaka as irrational and nihilistic, stating that it was a kind of nihilism that held that "absolutely nothing exists" and that this view:
+Along with that, he directly dismissed madhyamaka as irrational and nihilistic, stating that it was a kind of nihilism that held that "absolutely nothing exists" and that this view:

 is contradicted by all means of right knowledge and requires no special refutation.
-For this apparent world, whose existence is guaranteed by all means of knowledge, cannot be denied, unless some one should find out some new truth (based on which he could impugn its existence) – for a general principle is proved by the absence of contrary instances.

-This critique was upheld by most post Shankara Advaitins.
-However this did not prevent later Vedanta thinkers like Bhaskara of accusing Shankara of being a crypto-buddhist for his view that everyday reality is Maya (illusion) and that Brahman has no qualities and is undifferentiated.
+For this apparent world, whose existence is guaranteed by all means of knowledge, cannot be denied, unless some one should find out some new truth (based on which he could impugn its existence) – for a general principle is proved by the absence of contrary instances.This critique was upheld by most post Shankara Advaitins.
+However this did not prevent later Vedanta thinkers like Madhva of accusing Shankara of being a crypto-buddhist for his view that everyday reality is Maya (illusion) and that Brahman has no qualities and is undifferentiated.
 Another Vedantin philosopher, Ramanuja (1017–1137), directly compared Shankara's "mayavada" views to madhyamaka, arguing that if Maya/Avidya is unreal, "that would involve the acceptance of the Madhyamika doctrine, viz. of a general void".
 This critique by comparison is also echoed by the later philosophers like Madhva as well as Vijñanabhiksu (15th or 16th century), who goes as far as to call Shankara a nastika (unorthodox).
 Later Advaitins also acknowledged the similarity of their doctrine with madhyamaka.
 Vimuktatma states that if by asat (nonbeing), the Madhyamaka means Maya and not mere negation, then he is close to Vedanta.
 Sadananda also states that if by Sunya, what is meant is the reality beyond the intellect, then the madhyamaka accepts Vedanta.
 Sri Harsha notes that the two schools are similar, but they differ in that Advaita holds consciousness to be pure, real and eternal, while madhyamaka denies this.